elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsexportoptions.excludeexportdetails.md

 ## SavedObjectsExportOptions.excludeExportDetails property

-flag to not add export details entry at the end of the stream.
+flag to not add export details in the export response.

 <b>Signature:</b>